batiste/abortable-promise/README.md

 It is especially useful with the fetch API in conjunction with the new AbortController API.

-When you call the abort method a Abortable, the underlying Promise is simply rejected and settled.
-So you can use an Abortable in the exact same way you would use a Promise, .then, .catch, and async/await/try/catch works just as expected.
+When you call the abort method on an Abortable the underlying Promise is simply rejected and settled.
+You can use an Abortable in the exact same way you would use a Promise.

 The library is very small and is implemented in TypeScript.